hikeventures/hikeventures.github.io/_posts/trips/2018-09-22-Liesjarvi-National-Park.markdown

 We decided to park our cars at the Kopinlahti parking spot and to have a short hike to Savilahti where we pitched our tents, prepared a fire and meals and enjoyed the peaceful night together with a few other hikers who also came to stay over night in tents and hammocks.

 Even so it was raining when I arrived at the parking spot it turned out that the evening was dry with just a few clouds on the sky.
-This was a great opportunity to test the astrophotography capabilities of my <a href="https://amzn.to/2I5aRnS" rel="nofollow">Sony A7III</a> and <a href="https://amzn.to/2I77QmZ" rel="nofollow">Zeiss Batis 25mm</a>.
+This was a great opportunity to test the astrophotography capabilities of my <a href="https://amzn.to/2I5aRnS" >Sony A7III</a> and <a href="https://amzn.to/2I77QmZ" >Zeiss Batis 25mm</a>.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/30829385918/in/dateposted-public/" title="Liesjärvi National Park"><img src="https://farm2.staticflickr.com/1859/30829385918_c0bf02d4d5_k.jpg" width="2048" height="1365" alt="Liesjärvi National Park"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>